3.13 Case Study Conclusion: Diet Dilemma

 By now, you should have a good understanding of the basics of the chemistry of life.
 Specifically, you have learned:

-• All consists of chemical substances.
-A chemical substance has a definite and consistent composition and may be either an or a .
+• All matter consists of chemical substances.
+A chemical substance has a definite and consistent composition and may be either an element or a compound.

-• An is a pure substance that cannot be broken down into other types of substances.
+• An element is a pure substance that cannot be broken down into other types of substances.

 • Atoms have equal numbers of electrons and protons, so they have no charge.
 Ions are atoms that have lost or gained electrons, so they have either a positive or negative charge.
 Atoms with the same number of protons but different numbers of neutrons are called isotopes.